 Arcade – Duncan Laurence

-Duncan refers to a penny slot; a slot machine in a casino where you insert coins in order to gamble.
-He is comparing the love of his dear friend to a gamble which she ultimately loses (Loving you is a losing game).
+In the final chorus, Duncan refers to a penny slot; a slot machine in a casino where coins are inserted to gamble with.
+In this chorus he compares the love of his dear friend to a bet that she ultimately loses; Loving you is a losing game.

-Arcade may be a heavy loaded song, but Duncan wants to give people something positive with this song:
+Arcade may be a heavy song, but Duncan aims to inspire people with its message.

-‘With Arcade, I managed to get advice for myself from the life story of someone I cared for; a life lesson: you make your own happiness.
+“With ‘Arcade’, I managed to get advice for myself from the life story of someone I cared for; a life lesson: you make your own happiness.
 Although that isn’t always easy.”

-He has won the hearts of bookmakers and lots of Dutch people with this sensitive song, and in May he will go for the rest of Europe at the Eurovision Song Contest.
+He has won the hearts of bookmakers as well as many Dutchies with this sensitive song, and in May he will try to conquer the rest of Europe at the Eurovision Song Contest.
 Good luck Duncan!
 We give you douze points!

 Stay up to date!